 There are two main classes of primary total hip replacement.
 The first and most common is total conventional hip replacement, which involves replacing the femoral head (ball of the hip joint) as well as the acetabulum (socket of the hip joint).
 The second is a total resurfacing hip replacement.
-Although the socket is replaced in a similar way to a conventional hip, it differs in that only the surface of the femoral head is replaced rather than the whole head.
+Although the socket is replaced in a similar way to a conventional hip, it differs in that only the surface of the femoral head is replaced, rather than the whole head.

 Overall, resurfacing hip replacement has a greater rate of revision compared to primary total conventional hip replacement.
 In recent years, the use of total resurfacing hip replacement has continued to decline.
-In 2015, it declined further, accounting for 0.8% of all primary total hips.
+In 2016, it accounted for 1.2% of all primary total hips.